Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Materials

 \subsection{Donor Cohort}

-We analyze a dataset of 37 ex vivo whole-hemisphere MRI scans selected from Penn Integrated Neurodegenerative Disease Database (INDD) \cite{toledo2014platform}.
+We analyze a dataset of 135 postmortem whole-hemisphere MRI scans selected from Penn Integrated Neurodegenerative Disease Database (INDD) \cite{toledo2014platform}.
 Patients were evaluated at the Penn Frontotemporal Degeneration Center (FTDC) or Alzheimer’s Disease Research Center (ADRC) and followed to autopsy at the Penn Center for Neurodegenerative Disease Research (CNDR) as part of ongoing and previous clinical research programs \cite{tisdall2021joint, irwin2016progressive, arezoumandan2022regional}.
-The cohort included 12 female (sex assigned at birth) donors (Age: 75.42 $\pm$ 8.62 years, Age range: 50-99) and 25 male donors (Age: 76.68 $\pm$ 11.67 years, Age range: 63-89) with Alzheimer's Disease or Related Dementias (ADRD), such as Lewy Body Disease (LBD), Frontotemporal Lobar Degeneration with TAR DNA-binding protein 43 (FTLD-TDP43), Progressive Supranuclear Palsy (PSP), or cognitively normal adults.
+The cohort included 62 female (sex assigned at birth) donors (Age: 75.37 $\pm$ 10.02 years, Age range: 53-97) and 73 male donors (Age: 73.95 $\pm$ 11.59 years, Age range: 44-101) with Alzheimer's Disease or related dementias (ADRD), such as Lewy body disease (LBD), FTLD-TDP43, progressive supranuclear palsy (PSP), or cognitively normal adults.
 Human brain specimens were obtained in accordance with local laws and regulations, and includes informed consent from next of kin at time of death.
-The patients were evaluated at FTDC and ADRC as per standard diagnostic criteria \cite{toledo2014platform}, and imaged by the teams at ADRC and Penn Image Computing and Science Laboratory (PICSL) and FTDC.
-Autopsy was performed at the Penn Center for Neurodegenerative Disease Research (CNDR).
+The patients were evaluated at FTDC and ADRC as per standard diagnostic criteria \cite{toledo2014platform}, and imaged by the teams at the ADRC and the Penn Image Computing and Science Laboratory (PICSL) and the FTDC.
+Autopsy was performed at the CNDR.
 Figure \ref{figure_brain_tissue} shows an example of a brain specimen with Parkinson's and LBD ready for autopsy, with the slabbed slices shown in Supplementary Figure 1.
 Separately, the post-mortem tissue photograph of a specimen with progressive non-fluent aphasia (PFNA) and Globular glial tauopathy (GGT) disease is shown in Supplementary Figure 2.
-Table \ref{table:demographics_summary} details the primary neuropathological diagnostic groups in the cohort with additional details tabulated in Supplementary Table 1.
+Table \ref{table:demographics_summary} details the primary neuropathological diagnostic groups in the cohort with complete details tabulated in the Supplementary spreadsheet.